khulnasoft-lab/design.khulnasoft.com/contents/usability/ai-human-interaction.md

 #### Color

 In the UI, there is _no specific color_ associated with AI or GitLab Duo — this differs from marketing, that has specific colors for the [GitLab Duo visual identity](https://docs.google.com/presentation/d/1G849KWal8XDAEdusoR5YN8ZrZlvcgFVnqr4Nsjdy9Rc/edit#slide=id.g252cac05ee9_0_17).

-- The color of the icon or actions of AI-assisted features follow the component-specific guidelines, like [button](/components/button) variants.
+The color of the icon or actions of AI-assisted features follow the component-specific guidelines, like [button](/components/button) variants.
-- When AI-generated content is shown within the same container as other content (for example, system or user-generated), differentiate the AI content with a `2px` outline.
-At rest, the outline looks discreet with `$blue-200`.
-On hover, it is emphasized with `$blue-500`.

 ### Set the right expectations